French Living

 What is the PUMA System?

-The PUMA system ( Protection Universelle Maladie ) was introduced in 2016, it was created to simplify access to health care and avoid living in France with no health cover.
-This measure is also useful for the self-employed…
+The PUMA system ( Protection Universelle Maladie ) was created to simplify access to health care and prevent people living in France without health cover.
+This measure is also helpful for the self-employed who want…

 Our Guide to Insurance Cancellation in France